Information for Prospective Student-Athletes

 - Coaches: Counselors keep them informed of student-athletes' academic performance.
 Coaches play an important role in supporting Academic Services' pursuit to maintain a scholarly culture on each athletic team at Notre Dame.

-During the first semester of Freshman Year, all scholarship student-athletes will participate in a mandatory academic Transition Program.
+During their first semester on campus, all scholarship student-athletes will participate in a mandatory academic Transition Program.
 The central goal of this program is to help ensure that each student-athlete has a successful start to their collegiate career.
 By focusing on the importance of a consistent approach, ASSA hopes this experience will reinforce a set of habits (punctuality, organization, good time management and the capacity to focus) that will help each participant successfully balance the demands inherent to being a student-athlete at Notre Dame.
 While the environment is closely supervised by ASSA Academic Counselors, the outcome is designed to cultivate growth and ultimately, academic independence.

 The tutoring program, under the direction of the Tutor Coordinator, provides flexible and comprehensive content tutoring to student-athletes.
 A supplement to class time and faculty assistance, tutoring is an opportunity for student-athletes to more fully master class content.